 Thrift RPC Protocol.
 The BatchSizeManager can be located in a dedicated machine or co-located with the PS process on an existing server of the cluster.
-For efficient communication between the BatchSizeManager and workers, we employ Apache Thrift [3], a lightweight RPC protocol developed by Facebook, and we create a thread pool to serve the worker requests in parallel.
+For efficient communication between the BatchSizeManager and workers, we employ Apache Thrift [74], a lightweight RPC protocol developed by Facebook, and we create a thread pool to serve the worker requests in parallel.

 Online NARX Training.
-The NARX models we use for CPU clusters are written in Keras [7], a high-level neural network API.
+The NARX models we use for CPU clusters are written in Keras [75], a high-level neural network API.
 Accurate NARX training requires collecting enough samples, so we enable NARX prediction only after the first 500 iterations.
-In practice we find that 500 samples are enough for accurately training our NARX models, which are quite simple (§3.2.2).
+In practice we find that 500 samples are enough for accurately training our NARX models, which are quite simple (Section 3.2.2).
 Within the first 500 iterations, we can use EMA or, if that training job is recurring, the past NARX models trained in former runs.
-For fast convergence, we initialize NARX models by model reusing [83]-with the models trained even for other workers or ML jobs.
-Besides, we also adopt early stopping [84] and in practice we found that most training processes terminate within 10 steps.
+For fast convergence, we initialize NARX models by model reusing [76]-with the models trained even for other workers or ML jobs.
+Besides, we also adopt early stopping [77] and in practice we found that most training processes terminate within 10 steps.

-5 EVALUATION
+EVALUATION 5

 In this section we systematically evaluate the performance of LB-BSP in non-dedicated clusters.
-We start with the end-to-end (§5.1) and micro-benchmark (§5.2) evaluations in GPU clusters.
-Then we resort to model training with leftover resources in production CPU clusters (§5.3), with a deep dive analysis of the NARX prediction approach (§5.4).
-Finally we evaluate the overhead of our LB-BSP solution in §5.5.
+We start with the endto-end (Section 5.1) and micro-benchmark (Section 5.2) evaluations in GPU clusters.
+Then we resort to model training with leftover resources in production CPU clusters (Section 5.3), with a deep dive analysis of the NARX prediction approach (Section 5.4).
+Further in Section 5.5 we demonstrate LB-BSP effectiveness in cross-silo FL, and finally we evaluate the overhead of our LB-BSP implementation in Section 5.6.